TwinklyStar/musrSim-jp/WeeklyPlan.md

 ### Xin tong
 - [ ] Use det_time_start and trackID to further study abnormal events
+- [ ] Compare the track from the same positron with and without shell

 ### Fang yuan
 - [ ] Analyze performance of Cu absorber >10mm